 A number of photographs are taken of students during the course of the year.
 This may be in class, on campus or off site during a College related trip, activity or visit.
 It is useful to use some of these pictures in our publicity material.
-If your son/daughter agrees to the College using their photographs, they can confirm this on their 'Agreement Form', which they can access via the pre-enrolment system.
+If your child agrees to the College using their in our publicity material.
+If your child agrees to the College using their photographs, they can confirm this on their 'Agreement Form', which they can access via the preenrolment system.